sajad1993gh/Drum-Machine-Challenge/README.md

+## Implemented while attending a workshop about REACT

 ### `Challenge:`

 Your goal is to create sixteen <Button /> components that play sounds when the corresponding button is clicked .